pablodezutter/progressive-enhancement/readme.md

 ----

 <footer>
 <p>Copyright Just Another Company 2017.
 All right reserved.
-Adapted from this article: <a href= "https://wellsbaum.blog/2018/01/27/alan-watts-the-story-of-the-chinese-farmer/" target="_blank" title="adapted from this article on wellsbaum.blog">click here to go</a><p>
+Adapted from this article: <a href= "https://wellsbaum.blog/2018/01/27/alan-watts-the-story-of-the-chinese-farmer/" target="_blank" title="adapted" from this article on wellsbaum.blog">click here to go</a><p>

 </footer>
 </body>